Hypertrophy as defined by the English dictionary is: “the enlargement of an organ or tissue from the increase in size of its cells”.

 The word hyper-trophy is derived from both English and Greek languages.
 Hyper, meaning “above” or “beyond”, and the Greek trophia meaning “growth”.

-Muscle hypertrophy on the other hand refers specifically to the growth of your skeletal muscle tissues as a result of an adaptive morphological response to heavy and intense weightlifting.
+Muscle hypertrophy on the other hand refers specifically to the growth of skeletal muscle tissues as a result of an adaptive morphological response to heavy and intense weightlifting.

 This is quite literally how you become bigger, faster and stronger!